ppannattee/LLM-Project-Playground/projects/Mini-GPT/description.md

 ### Project Structure

-The source code is organized into the following key files within the `src` folder:
+The source code is organized into the following files within the `src` folder:

 - **`model.py`**: Implements the architecture of Mini-GPT, defining the transformer blocks, attention layers, and the overall network structure.
 - **`train.py`**: Handles the training pipeline, including model initialization, loss function, optimizer setup, and training loop.